 Our Weekends and Public Holidays are Under Attack

-The decision by the Fair Work Commission to cut penalty rates is unfair.
-The Prime Minister can stop it, but is refusing to.
+The decision by the Fair Work Commission and the Federal Government to cut penalty rates is unfair.
 Penalty rates make a world of difference to retail workers – they provide compensation for working unsocial hours and for sacrificing precious family time.
 These cuts will impact everyone, from the individuals and their families who rely on them for everyday living expenses, through to the Australian economy as a whole.

-Combine this with the SA Liberals’ push to extend Shop Trading Hours on weekends and public holidays, and retail workers will have to sacrifice even more precious time with family and friends but will no longer be fairly rewarded with penalty rates.
+The newly elected South Australian Liberal Government plan to extended Shop Trading Hours on weekends and public holidays.
+This means retail workers will have to sacrifice even more precious time with family and friends but will no longer be fairly rewarded with penalty rates.

 This is an attack that retail workers and their families can’t afford and don’t deserve.

 The weekend and public holidays should be for everyone.

 Protect Penalty Rates

 The Fair Work Commission is cutting Sunday and Public Holiday Penalty Rates.
 The Prime Minister has the power to stop it, but is refusing.
 Some workers will lose up to $6,000 a year due to these savage cuts.
 Retail workers deserve a pay rise not a wage cut.